Michael Heath-Caldwell M.Arch

 Re Miss Georgina Amelia Marsh-Caldwell Deceased. -

-Pursuant to the Act of Parliment 22nd and 23rd Victoria Cap 35 intituled "An Act to Further amend the Law of Property and to relieve Trustees" Notice is Hereby Given That all Creditors and other Persons having any Claims or Demands against or upon the Estate of Miss Georgina Amelia Marsh-Caldwell late of Linley Wood, Talk-o'th'-Hill in the County of Stafford who died on the 12th day of March 1900 and whose Will together with a Codicil was proved in the Principal Registry of the Probate Division of the High Court of Justice on the 22nd day of September 1900 by Cuthbert Eden Heath Esquire, Commander Duke Arthur Crofton R.N. and John Loring Esquire the Executors named in the said Will are hereby required to Send in Full Particulars in writing of their Debts, Claims and Demands upon the Estate of the said Deceased to Messrs Barnard and Taylor of 47 Lincoln's-Inn-Fields, London, W.C. the Solicitors for the said Executors on or before the 20th day of November next after the expiration of which time the Executors will proceed to Distribute the Assets of the said Deceased among the parties entitled thereto having regard only to the Claims and Demands of which they shall then have had notice and Notice is hereby also Given that the said Executors will not be liable for the Assets or any part thereof so distributed to any Person or Persons of whose Debt.
+Pursuant to the Act of Parliament 22nd and 23rd Victoria Cap 35 intitled "An Act to Further amend the Law of Property and to relieve Trustees" Notice is Hereby Given That all Creditors and other Persons having any Claims or Demands against or upon the Estate of Miss Georgina Amelia Marsh-Caldwell late of Linley Wood, Talk-o'th'-Hill in the County of Stafford who died on the 12th day of March 1900 and whose Will together with a Codicil was proved in the Principal Registry of the Probate Division of the High Court of Justice on the 22nd day of September 1900 by Cuthbert Eden Heath Esquire, Commander Duke Arthur Crofton R.N. and John Loring Esquire the Executors named in the said Will are hereby required to Send in Full Particulars in writing of their Debts, Claims and Demands upon the Estate of the said Deceased to Messrs Barnard and Taylor of 47 Lincoln's-Inn-Fields, London, W.C. the Solicitors for the said Executors on or before the 20th day of November next after the expiration of which time the Executors will proceed to Distribute the Assets of the said Deceased among the parties entitled thereto having regard only to the Claims and Demands of which they shall then have had notice and Notice is hereby also Given that the said Executors will not be liable for the Assets or any part thereof so distributed to any Person or Persons of whose Debt.
 Claim or Demand they shall not then have had notice - Dated this 5th day of October 1900.

 Barnard and Taylor, 47 Lincoln's-inn-Fields, Solicitors to the said Executors.